- A quick guide for investors who want to add AMD stock to their portfolio.

 Trades without commissions

-You can trade commission-free on several platforms in Canada, which can save you plenty over time.
-Take a look at Wealthsimple if this is an important feature for you.
+You can trade commission-free on several platforms in USA, which can save you plenty over time.

 AMD is listed on the NASDAQ in New York.
 Whatever broker you decide to use will need to have access to this market if you want to invest in AMD.